 With music turning to digital, people are able to stream their favourite songs and albums for weeks at a time before moving onto the next new hit.
 However, have you ever stopped to think about how your streaming habits translate into income for some of these artists?

 We’ve calculated how many Spotify streams some of the world’s top artists need to be able to afford their lavish million pound pads.
 Some songs were such a hit that one song alone could outright pay for an artist's whole house, whilst others needed an entire album or two to be able to pay off the mortgages on their portfolios.
-In fact, if you’re looking to buy a house soon (and you’re not a platinum selling musician), you should check out our mortgage comparison guide for a little extra help.
+In fact, if you’re looking to buy a house soon (and you’re not a platinum selling musician), you should compare mortgages to find your best deal.

 Take a look at which songs racked up the highest number of streams, and see which artists would be able to afford their elaborate houses through Spotify streaming alone...

 As Billie Eilish takes the music industry by storm, it might surprise you to know that despite her new found fame, the 19 year-old has kept to her modest roots.
 She resides with her parents at her family home in Los Angeles, in a property costing £559,011 ($763,400).

 In 2019, Eilish released her biggest hit to date , ‘Bad Guy’, raking in over 1.6 billion streams on Spotify and earning her a healthy sum of £5.2 million ($7.1 million) from just one song.
 Bearing in mind this artist still lives in her family home, Billie has more than enough money to buy a property or two when she’s ready to venture into the market.

 Drake lives one the most lavish lifestyles out of all of the artists in our list, residing in a £81 million ($109 million) home in Toronto, known as “The Embassy”.
 This luxurious 50,000 square foot home not only includes an indoor swimming pool, but also a recording studio, basketball court and a two-floor tall wardrobe!